jmbenlloch/daqling/README.md

     cd scripts/Control

-The `settings.json` and `config.json` files must be edited to match the desired system.
+The `settings.json` and `config*.json` files must be edited to match the desired system.

+`python3 daqinterface.py -h` shows the help menu.
+In order to run a complete example, use:

-    python3 daqinterface.py config.json configure
+    python3 daqinterface.py config.1.json complete
     start
     stop
     down